isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/1b-apply-for-a-licence-or-registration-for-a-new-law-practice-entity.md

   <tr>
     <td>
       <ul>
-        <li><p style="text-align:justify">Before completing the application form, you may wish to refer to the User Guide and applicable sample forms on the <a href="https://www.mlaw.gov.sg/eServices/LSRA/" target="_blank">LSRA e-Services portal</a>. <b>Please note that the sample forms are provided for reference only and cannot be used for submission to the LSRA.</b></p></li>
+        <li style="text-align:justify">Before completing the application form, you may wish to refer to the User Guide and applicable sample forms on the <a href="https://www.mlaw.gov.sg/eServices/LSRA/" target="_blank">LSRA e-Services portal</a>. <b>Please note that the sample forms are provided for reference only and cannot be used for submission to the LSRA.</b></li>
-        <li><p style="text-align:justify">The completed application form must be signed by the Managing Partner / Managing Director / Manager (or equivalent) of the proposed law practice entity and, if applicable, its constituent / member law practices.
-For new FLPs and ROs, it must also be signed by the Managing Partner / Managing Director (or equivalent) of the parent law practice.</p></li>
+        <li style="text-align:justify">The completed application form must be signed by the Managing Partner / Managing Director / Manager (or equivalent) of the proposed law practice entity and, if applicable, its constituent / member law practices.
+For new FLPs and ROs, it must also be signed by the Managing Partner / Managing Director (or equivalent) of the parent law practice.</li>
-        <li><p style="text-align:justify">The application fee, which is non-refundable regardless of the outcome of the application, can be found in the First Schedule of the Legal Profession (Law Practice Entities) Rules 2015.</p></li>
+        <li style="text-align:justify">The application fee, which is non-refundable regardless of the outcome of the application, can be found in the First Schedule of the Legal Profession (Law Practice Entities) Rules 2015.</li>
-        <li><p style="text-align:justify">The application fee must be paid online using a valid credit/debit card.</p></li>
+        <li style="text-align:justify">The application fee must be paid online using a valid credit/debit card.</li>
       </ul>
     </td>
     <td>